vojtechruz/vojtechruzicka-blog/src/posts/javascript-promises/index.md

 Any guess what will happen?
 Instead of running promises one after another, you just provide multiple handlers to the same promise.
 Each of them will be executed independently after the promise resolves.
 The total result will still be 42.

 ### Parallel - all
 Another scenario is when you have multiple promises and you need to run them all.
 Only after ALL are done, you want to do something.
-However, the promises are not dependent and can run in parallel to each other.
+However, the promises are not dependent and can run in parallel with each other.

 ```javascript
 const promise = Promise.all([promise1, promise2, promise3])